fmauffrey/shiny-gganimate/README.md

 # shiny-gganimate
 Shiny UI for creating animated plot using gganimate

+Work in progress ...